Scrum vs Agile: Key Differences and Use Cases

 The key difference between Agile and Scrum is in how they're applied.
 As earlier mentioned, Scrum project management is based on Agile methodology principles.
 But ultimately, they're different and cannot be used interchangeably.

 Agile is a set of values that guides a project's management.
-One can adopt these values based on different methodologies such as Kanban, XP, Or Scrum.
+One can adopt these values using different methodologies such as Kanban, XP, Or Scrum.
 Scrum is a more specific framework that dictates how the project team is structured, how roles are defined, and the rules to follow in managing a project.

 Principles vs Rules